taoo0316/bisection-minimisation/README.md

 # bisection-minimisation

-A program written in Julia for a minimisation problem using bisection
+A program written in Julia for solving minimisation problems using bisection

 ```Algorithm```